This site developed by Big Blend Magazine™. copyrighted since 1998. No part of it

 may be reproduced for any reason, with out written permission from Big Blend Magazine,

-that of this publication or any of its staff.
-We reserve the right to edit submittals.
+not necessarily that of this publication or any of its staff.
+We reserve the right

 By Lynn Wiese Sneyd 'The Book Biz Whiz', Literary Expert & PR Consultant